rabbitmq/rabbitmq-server/deps/amqp_client/CONTRIBUTING.md

 Be respectful to the maintainers and other contributors.
 Open source contributors put long hours into developing projects and doing user support.
-Those projects and support then available for free.
+Those projects and user support are available for free.
 We believe this deserves some respect.

 Be respectful to people of all races, genders, religious beliefs and